Best VPN for Firefox in 2023: Easy-to-Use Security

 Windscribe is the best free VPN for Firefox.
 With servers in over 110 cities in 62 countries, the Windscribe extension gives you plenty of options to cloak your IP address to unblock georestricted content.
 However, you’ll have to subscribe to the Pro plan to access the entire server network, which is optimized for streaming.

 If all you want is to surf the web, the free plan offers 2GB of data, which is more than generous for roaming online.
-Windscribe raises the data cap to 10GB when you share your email address, and binge-watchers or hardcore streamers can remove the data limits altogether by subscribing to its affordable premium plan.
+Windscribe raises the data cap to 10GB when you share your email address and 15GB when you tweet about the service.
+Binge-watchers or hardcore streamers can remove the data limits altogether by subscribing to its affordable premium plan.

 Windscribe’s Advanced Privacy Features